shegenerates/dance-floor/README.md

 7% reward to founding members vested over 3 years.

 ### Air drop
 This will change over time and depend on snapshot dates.
-Check the airdrop repo for specifics.
+Check the airdrop repo for specifics: https://github.com/shegenerates/DANCE-recipients

-Current planned governance token airdrop will include these groups:
+Current planned governance token airdrop will include these groups, but this list will change before the airdrop.
+Check the DANCE recipients repo for the updated list:
 - Minters on Foundation who have sold work above 1 ETH
 - Minters on Super Rare who have sold work above 1 ETH
 - Minters on Rariable who have sold work above 1 ETH